dwrobel/flatcam/README.md

 - fixed Geometry Editor to work in legacy graphic engine
 - fixed Excellon Editor to work in legacy graphic engine
 - fixed Gerber Editor to work in legacy graphic engine
-- fixed NCC tool to work in egacy graphic engine
+- fixed NCC tool to work in legacy graphic engine

 20.09.2019